Emiliano Mercado del Toro: Biography

-Emiliano (known to his family as "Emilio") was born in Cabo Rojo, Puerto Rico (at a time when Puerto Rico was a Spanish colony), the son of Delfín Mercado Cáceres and Gumercinda del Toro Padilla.
+Emiliano Mercado del Toro (known to his family as "Emilio") was born on August 21, 1891, in Cabo Rojo, Puerto Rico (at a time when Puerto Rico was a Spanish colony), the son of Delfín Mercado Cáceres and Gumercinda del Toro Padilla.
 Emiliano worked in the sugarcane fields until the age of 81.
 He never married and never had children, but said he had three "girlfriends" (love interests) in his life.

 Accolades

 Mercado first came to the attention of longevity researchers in 2001, after a story about a 110-year-old veteran in a parade in Puerto Rico.
 Researchers tried to track him down, but no documents were forthcoming until after the November 2004 death of Fred Harold Hale.
 By January 2005, Guinness had accepted Mercado as the oldest living man.

-Mercado was 27 years old in October 1918 when he was drafted into the U.S. Army to serve in World War I. He was still at a training camp in Panama when the November 11, 1918 armistice was declared.
+Mercado was 27 years old in October 1918 when he was drafted into the United States Army to serve in World War I. He was still at a training camp in Panama when the November 11, 1918 armistice was declared.
+He was honorably discharged on December 4, 1918, after a total service period of less than two months.
+Mercado del Toro's brief military service qualified him as a verified World War I veteran.
 He later became the longest-lived veteran of any military force, exceeding the previous oldest veteran, Antonio Todde.

 In 1993, he was honored by U.S. President Bill Clinton with the medal commemorating the 75th anniversary of the signing of the truce that ended World War I. Mercado del Toro, the elder of two siblings, had to move from his familiar Cabo Rojo grounds due to a fall he had in his home when he was 102, which affected his hipbone.
 His 85-year-old niece took him to live with his relatives, and he was well taken care of by nieces and nephews - and their families, who called him "Tío Millo" ("Uncle Millo")- at their home in Isabela.

 The mayor of Isabela, Puerto Rico said a home for the elderly would be renamed in his honor.